SpagoBILabs/SpagoBI/README.md

 SpagoBI is the only entirely Open Source Business Intelligence suite.
 It covers all the analytical areas of Business Intelligence projects, with innovative themes and engines.

-If this is your first contact with SpagoBI, it is highly recommended to have a look to the brief [Demo](http://demo.spagobi.org/Demo/index.html#).
+If this is your first contact with SpagoBI, it is highly recommended to have a look at its [Demo](http://demo.spagobi.org/Demo/index.html#).

 ## Install